 wherein dreams caterpillars go wishing for wings

-A spider queen came grinning in the darkness of the night,
+A spider queen comes grinning in the darkness of the night,

-Spinning sticks into a palace as the meadow filled with fright.
+Spinning sticks into a palace as the meadow fills with fright.

 A pink moth one day